ritz078/embed-js/README.md

       beforeEmbedJSApply: function () {},
       //callback after embedJS is applied
       afterEmbedJSLApply: function () {},
-      //callback after all the twitter widgets are loaded. onTwitterShow     : function () {}
+      //callback after the twitter widgets of a block are loaded. onTwitterShow     : function () {}

 });